-Master of Science

-Graduate Certificates - 2

-Bachelor of Science in Computer Science (p.
-65)

-Undergraduate Minor (p.
-65)
+Master of Science (p.
+155) Graduate (p.
+157) Certificates - 3 Bachelor of Science in Computer Science (p.
+69) Undergraduate Minor (p.
+70)

-csc.uis.edu/ Email: csc@uis.edu
+csc.uis.edu/ Email: csc@uis.edu Office Phone: (217) 206-6770 Office Location: UHB 3100

 The M.S. degree in Computer Science is offered in an on-campus and an online format.
 The online Computer Science graduate curriculum has the same requirements as the on-campus curriculum, allowing students to actively participate in dynamic, diverse, and interactive online learning communities and to complete their degrees on their own time via the Internet.
 The online format enables them to complete course work using the latest networked information technologies for increased interaction with educational resources, advisors, and materials.
 Applicants to the online M.S. degree are accepted in fall, spring and summer semesters.
 The Computer Science Department at its own discretion may consider accepting students under conditional admission, thereby allowing students whose baccalaureate degrees are in disciplines other than Computer Science to complete program entrance requirements.
 A placement exam measuring programming skills and knowledge of Java is required for all conditionally admitted students.
 The exam will be administered during the first week of the semester and will determine if students will be required to take CSC 501.